WHO WE ARE

 Our first ‘Celebration of Maya Angelou’s life and legacy was held in Stamps, Arkansas – the place she called home during much of her childhood.
 In partnership with the city of Stamps, Arkansas and the Celebrate!
 Maya Project, the first and only recognition of her life and her passing was held at the Lafayette County High School on October 18, 2015.
 The Celebration was co-chaired by Stamps Mayor David Bright and Celebrate!
 Maya President Janis F. Kearney.

-In January 2015, the group applied for and became a certified exempt non-profit organization
+In January 2015, the group became a certified exempt non-profit organization